3 Rosettes 2011 – 2017

 Michael Kenna looks for interesting compositions and arrangements within the natural landscape.
 He is drawn to certain times of day and night, preferring to photograph in the mist, rain and snow clear blue sky and sunshine do not inspire him.
 He only photographs his work in black and white, as he believes that,

-The house, designed by Gilbert Redgrave and built by William Cubitt & Son, was based on the Renaissance half-timbered architecture of the Cheshire region of England and was erected in prefabricated sections of the Tudor style and pegged together.
-The 9th Duke of Bedford fell in love with the building, had it dismantled, shipped piece by piece to its current home and rebuilt in the stunning grounds of Woburn Abbey.
+Paris House, designed by Gilbert Redgrave and built by William Cubbitt & Son, was based on the Renaissance half-timbered architecture of the Cheshire region of England and was erected in prefabricated sections of the Tudor style and pegged together.
+The 9th Duke of Bedford fell in love with the building, had it dismantled, shipped piece by piece to its current home and rebuilt in the stunning grounds of the Woburn Estate.
+Here, it was extended and made into a usable home.

-On arrival at Woburn the building was mainly used as accommodation for staff.
+On arrival at Woburn the building was mainly used as accommodation for staff of the Abbey.
 Duchess Mary Russell of Bedford, the wife of the 11th Duke, also used it as a hospital and it soon became affectionately known locally as the ‘Tonsil Hospital’.
-The Duchess, known as “The High Flying Duchess” because of her passion for planes, invited a pilot who had rescued her when she crashed her plane in to the desert, to use the house for accommodation.
-He lived there until 1937 when, at the age of 71, The Duchess disappeared after leaving Woburn Abbey in a De Havilland Gipsy Moth plane, which crashed into the North Sea.
+The Duchess, known as “The High Flying Duchess” because of her passion for planes, invited a pilot who had rescued her when she crashed her plane in to the desert, to use the house.
+He lived there until 1937 when, at the age of 71, the Duchess disappeared after leaving Woburn Abbey in a De Havilland Gipsy Moth plane, which crashed into the North Sea.

-During the second World War the house played host to many notable guests.
-During this time Paris House welcomed The Queen Mother’s brother, King George VI, Queen Elizabeth (as she was then), General de Gaulle and Dennis Sefton Delmer – Director of Special Operations during the war and the first British journalist to interview Adolph Hitler.
+During the Second World War the house played host to many notable guests including the Queen Mother’s brother, King George VI, Queen Elizabeth (as she was then), General de Gaulle and Dennis Sefton Delmer – Director of Special Operations during the war and the first British journalist to interview Hitler.

 In the years that followed, Paris House enjoyed a colourful culinary history.
 In 1983 it was acquired by Peter Chandler, the first English apprentice to celebrated chefs Albert and Michel Roux.

-The new Paris House opened on the 10th February 2010 under the culinary leadership of Executive Chef, Phil Fanning, awarded a Michelin Star just 11 months after opening.
-In 2013 Phil and his wife Claire took over the ownership of the restaurant and are privileged to have the opportunity to follow in the footsteps of the late Peter Chandler who formerly ran Paris House.
+The new Paris House opened under the 10 in 8 Group in February 2010 under the culinary leadership of Executive Chef, Phil Fanning.
+In 2013 Phil and his wife Claire took over the ownership of the restaurant.
+A full refurbishment of the kitchen and dining rooms followed in Spring 2017, injecting new life into Paris House and bringing it back to its former glory.